Riggd/portfolio/src/projects/Cornerstone.md

 description: "From 40 buttons to 1, a story in efficiency and consistency"
 client: Angie's List
 responsibilities:
+    - Governance documentation
+    - Component design
+    - Engineering handoff
-    - Web Application Design
+    - Design system education
-    - Product Strategy
 image: 40to1.png
 logo: AL.png
 client-url: ""